Performance Metrics

 Long-term Impact of Cancer

-- Of the children and adolescents who survive, 3 in 5 of will experience long-term side effects from the treatments used to save their lives.
+- Of the children and adolescents who survive, 3 in 5 will experience long-term side effects from the treatments used to save their lives.
 (Journey 4 a Cure)

 - Thanks to major treatment advances in recent decades, more than 80% of children with cancer now survive 5 years or more.
 (American Cancer Society)